OD728/CleanTwitch/README.md

 ## ⚠️ Disclaimer

 This CSS only modifies the visual appearance of Twitch.tv, does not collect or modify data, and does not interfere with streaming or chat.
 It may require updates when Twitch changes its interface.
+Use at your own discretion.
+Not affiliated with Twitch Interactive, Inc.